compintell/Mooncake.jl/README.md

 # Known Limitations:

 - If a (mutable) data structure `x` contains a circular reference, it will not be possible to construct a `zero_tangent` / `random_tangent` `MutableTangent` to it -- an infinite recursion will occur.
 It should be possible, however, to differentiate through its construction.
 If you find this to be a problem in practice, please open an issue.
-- `zero_tangent` and `random_tangent` do not work for pointers, because we don't know how large a chunk of memory a given pointer points to, so cannot allocate a corresponding chunk of shadow memory.
+- `zero_tangent` and `random_tangent` do not work for pointers, because we don't know how large a chunk of memory a given pointer points to, so cannot allocate a corresponding chunk of tangent memory.
 Your best bet when testing `rrule!!`s for things involving pointers is currently to do integration testing.
 See the tests for blas functionality for examples.
 - If you pass active data through a global variable, AD will fail.
 Furthermore / worse still, the failures will probably be silent.